Earn Your AS in Cyber Security Online:

 - Cybersecurity analyst

-What can I do with an associate degree in cyber security?
+What can I do with an associate degree in cybersecurity?

 This all depends on the degree.
 At SNHU, our curriculum is industry-aligned and features practical application throughout.
 That means you'll build the skills you need to succeed in a number of different industries.

-An associate in cybersecurity presents opportunities to use technology in a meaningful way.
+An associate degree in cybersecurity presents opportunities to use technology in a meaningful way.
 For this reason, those interested in areas like psychology and criminal justice may be well-suited for this career track.

-"Cybersecurity touches every aspect of our lives, from the physical locks on our doors, to our financial and medical records, our ability to communicate and share information, and essentially function in today’s world," Dr. Kinsey said.
+"Cybersecurity touches every aspect of our lives, from the physical locks on our doors, to our financial and medical records, our ability to communicate and share information, and essentially function in today’s world," Kamyck said.
 "The skills you learn in [these courses] will provide the basis for protecting that information."

-How much can you make with an associate in cyber security?
+How much can you make with an associate in cybersecurity?

 Earning your associate degree is just one factor.
 The amount you make will also vary depending on years of experience, location, past credentials and job title.
 That said, the BLS does note promising earning potential for cybersecurity professionals – even for those entering the field.

-- Information security analysts, an occupation the BLS predicts will grow 31% through 2029, earned an annual median salary of $103,590 in May 2020.1 It should be noted that typical entry-level education for these roles is a bachelor's.1 However, this is a highly desired field that could be a strong option for those looking to build their skills and continue their education in cybersecurity.
+- Information security analysts, an occupation the BLS predicts will grow 35% through 2031, earned an annual median salary of $102,600 in May 2021.1 It should be noted that typical entry-level education for these roles is a bachelor's.1 However, this is a highly desired field that could be a strong option for those looking to build their skills and continue their education in cybersecurity.

-- Computer support specialists earned an annual median salary of $55,510 in May 2020.1 While some in the field have attained a bachelor's degree, not all employees require it – making these jobs particularly attractive for those with an associate degree.1
+- Computer support specialists earned an annual median salary of $57,910 in May 2021.1 While some in the field have attained a bachelor's degree, not all employees require it – making these jobs particularly attractive for those with an associate degree.1

-- Network and computer system administrators, on the other hand, reportedly earned a median annual salary of $84,810 in May 2020.1 The BLS notes that, while most employers seek bachelor's level attainment, a postsecondary certificate or associate degree could be a sufficient entryway for some.1
+- Network and computer system administrators, on the other hand, reportedly earned a median annual salary of $80,600 in May 2021.1 The BLS notes that, while most employers seek bachelor's level attainment, a postsecondary certificate or associate degree could be a sufficient entryway for some.1

-- Computer systems analysts are also paid well above the national average for all occupations.1 In May 2020, computer systems analysts reported earning a median salary of $93,730.1 While many in the field have a bachelor's, it's worth noting that even the lowest 10% earners made about $56,510 that year.1
+- Computer systems analysts are also paid well above the national average for all occupations.1 In May 2021, computer systems analysts reported earning a median salary of $99,270.1 While many in the field have a bachelor's, it's worth noting that even the lowest 10% earners made about $60,680 that year.1

 It's important to note, too, that further degree attainment may result in higher earning potential and lower unemployment rates – even outside of cybersecurity.

-That's why at SNHU we also offer a seamless transfer from your AS in Cyber Security to a BS in Cyber Security.
-We even offer an online master's in cyber security, if you want to keep going.
+That's why at SNHU we also offer a seamless transfer from your AS in Cybersecurity to a BS in Cybersecurity.
+We even offer an online master's in cybersecurity, if you want to keep going.

-How long does it take to get an associate degree in cyber security?
+How long does it take to get an associate degree in cybersecurity?

 Generally, for a part-time student (one class per term) with no transfer credits, an associate degree in as few as 2 years.
 But at SNHU, we offer pathways to fast-track your goals, too.